 Ease of Use

 The eVent Compression stayed intact throughout all of our testing which was all done without the added protection of an external pack.
 The same cannot be said for the other ultralight models we tested.
-The Osprey UltraLight sustained a small puncture at some point during testing but when and how is unbeknownst to us.

 Sea to Summit makes the same model in five different sizes, 6-liters, 10-liters, 14-liters, 20-liters, and 30-liters.
-We tested the 20-liter model which was the perfect size for a 100% down, 3-season men's large sleeping bag.
+We tested the 20-liter model, which was the perfect size for a 100% down, 3-season men's large sleeping bag.
 Other sizes may be a better fit for different sleeping bags, and the smallest models would be ideal for protecting down jackets.